c3c1l1a/Todo-list/README.md

 ### Install
-- Once you have the code navigate into the root folder and run `npm install` to get all dependecies required to run the linters checks and set up webpack
+- Once you have the code navigate into the root folder and run `npm install` to get all dependecies required to run the linters checks and set up webpack!

 ### Run test 🧪
 > Run the commands below in the terminal or `git bash`.